 Hi there!
-I’m Jenna – a Vermont photographer specializing in elopements and micro weddings.
-I’m also an animal lover, coffee enthusiast, and love photographing the easy going, kind, adventurous humans that visit my beautiful home state.
-After five years of owning my own business, I’ve documented a multitude of elopements, micro weddings, non-traditional weddings and traditional weddings and I have loved every moment.
-However, I’ve noticed through the years that elopements and smaller weddings have always held a slightly larger sliver of my creative heart.
-Why?
-Vermont elopements often allow for more flexibility and extra time for us to be a little more creative and intentional with our time together.
-After ooh-ing and ahh-ing over so many awesome elopement details and ceremonies, I decided to round up all of the tips and tricks I know about planning a Vermont elopement and create this guide for you!
+I’m Jenna – a Vermont photographer specializing in elopements and micro weddings both in New England & beyond.
+After years of owning my own business, I’ve documented a multitude of elopements, micro weddings, non-traditional weddings and traditional weddings and I have loved every moment.
+However, it’s become apparent to me through the years that elopements and smaller weddings have always held a slightly larger sliver of my creative heart.
+Elopements often allow for more flexibility and extra time for us to be a little more creative and intentional with our time together.
+I am finding myself drawn to couples who prefer to celebrate their relationship uniquely and intentionally.
+After reviewing so many elopement details and ceremonies, I decided to round up all of the tips and tricks I know about planning a Vermont elopement and create this guide for you!

 Table of Contents